-- a classification system for its road and pathway assets; - inspection standards that document the nature and frequency of different types of inspections (ie. proactive and reactive) (Condition surveys are also completed on the sealed road network for the purpose of providing information to assist in the effective 'whole of life' asset management.); - maintenance standards that document intervention levels, maintenance response required and maintenance response timeframes; and - management system for inspection, maintenance and repair of the roadways, pathways, road infrastructure (including kerb and channel) and road-related infrastructure under the control of the Council.
+- a classification system for its road and pathway assets; - inspection standards that document the nature and frequency of different types of inspections (ie. proactive and reactive) (Condition surveys are also completed for the purpose of providing information to assist in the effective 'whole of life' asset management.); - maintenance standards that document intervention levels, maintenance response required and maintenance response timeframes; and - management system for inspection, maintenance and repair of the roadways, pathways, road infrastructure (including kerb and channel) and road-related infrastructure under the control of the Council.